Phunshy/Customer-Segmentation-for-a-Subscription-Service/README.md

-# Customer-Segmentation-for-a-Subscription-Service
-This project is about evaluating customer data for a subscription service so as to identify segments and trends involved.
+## Division of customers for a subscription service
+### Project Overview
+This project aims to provide insights into the segments and trends of customers who subscribed for a service.
+By analyzing the various aspects of the available data, I’ll be identifying the different subscription types, and customer behavior.
+Key trends in subscription cancellations and renewals would also be analyzed; these would serve as the bedrock of recommendations to be made.